-How Much Does A Koi Pond Cost in Oklahoma?
+How Much Does A Koi Pond Cost in The Oklahoma City Area?

 What Effects The Cost Of a Pond?

-Oklahoma Ponds and water features are a beautiful addition to any home and will be where you spend the most amount of time.
+Oklahoma City Metro Area Ponds and water features are a beautiful addition to any home and will be where you spend the most amount of time.
 Make sure you pick a pond/water feature that is right for you and your space.
-This blog is going to walk through most of the different variables that can affect the cost of an Oklahoma koi pond and help you set realistic expectations of the total cost.
+We are going to walk through most of the different variables that can affect the cost of an Oklahoma City area koi pond, and help you set realistic expectations of the total cost.

 We’ve all been to a high end restaurant that has lobster on the menu with “market price” as the cost.
 Since we don’t know the exact cost of the lobster, most of us opt out of it.
 This goes for ponds/water features too.
 Money and budget are already tricky to deal with, and it’s especially true when a contractor is giving you the runaround.
 We believe in a very open and honest process here at Continental Ponds, and pricing is no exception.
 Whether you’ve got a set budget in mind, are in the beginning stages of your water feature project, or want to know the cost to build a pond, we’re here to be a transparent voice.